darrenjkt/SEE-MTDA/README.md

 ```
 bash docker/run.sh -i see
 ```
-Get instance masks for all images.
+a) **Instance Segmentation**: Get instance masks for all images.
+If you are using the baraja dataset, we've provided the masks in the download link.
+Feel free to skip this part.
 ```
 cd see
 bash prepare_baraja_masks.sh
 ```
-Once we have the masks, we can isolate the objects and transform them into the canonical domain.
+b) **Transform to Canonical Domain**: Once we have the masks, we can isolate the objects and transform them into the canonical domain.
 ```
 cd see
 python surface_completion.py --cfg_file cfgs/BAR-DM-ORH005.yaml